Updated: Feb 24, 2022

 The picture below contains the output of this command.
 It shows that the given website has an overall page design score of 76 out of 100, has a size of 1.5 MB and a load time of 3.2 seconds.

 The detailed mode provides more insights to the weak areas of your website.
 It supports also predefined thresholds and supports the TAP output format, which is supported by many tools such as Jenkins.
 Run the command below on your machine.

 phantomjs yslow.js -info grade -format tap – threshold C http://focusaps.com

 You will get the following output including relevant tuning hints which you can share with your developers.

 I believe that you have now many integration ideas for the page design analysis.
 Automation is that easy.
 Add the automated checks to your build process, testing procedures and daily checks on your productive environments.
-You will see that this really helps to identify deviations in a proactive way.
+You will see that this really helps to identify deviations in a proactively way.